 We maintain property insurance policies, including property all risk insurance and machinery breakdown insurance, with insurance companies covering our assets, equipment, facilities, buildings and building improvements.
 These insurance policies cover losses due to fire, explosion, flood and a wide range of other natural disasters.
 We also maintain commercial general liability insurance, including professional liability insurance to protect professional advice- and service-providing the company from bearing the full cost of defending against a negligence claim made by a customer, and damages awarded in a civil lawsuit and public liability insurance will protect our business from the claims made by third parties for injuries to the person, or damage to property caused as a result of our business activities all over the world, as well as construction insurance.
-We maintain key-man life insurance for our executive officers, and director and officer liability insurance for our directors and executive officers.
+We maintain key-man life insurance for our directors and executive officers.
 We consider our insurance coverage to be in line with other companies of similar size in China.
 However, significant damage to any of our solar power projects, whether as a result of fire or other causes, could have a material adverse effect on our results of operation.